ForModLabUHel/forClimate/README_callprebas.md

 	R_HOME C:<path to R installation directory>
  	Path C:<path to R installation directory>\bin\x86

 The *Path* variable is also a search path for shared libraries.
+Rprebasso and reshape2 packages must be installed in R.

 Install Cygwin and from Cygwin the `x86_64-w64-mingw32-gcc` compiler.
 The build process for `callprebas.exe` is an interplay with Cygwin and Windows.
-In *Cygwin terminal* go to forClimate directory and build the program (Rprebasso and reshape2 packages must be installed in R):
+In *Cygwin terminal* go to forClimate directory and build `callprebas.exe`:

 	x86_64-w64-mingw32-gcc.exe -DMAIN -o callprebass.exe -g -I"$R_HOME"/include -L"$R_HOME"/bin/x64 -lR -lRblas callprebas.c